How to automate flight ops of drones and eVTOLs without risking flight safety

 Stepping up with technology

-The Unisphere Smart 4D Trajectory also includes pilot know-how transferred into automated evaluation algorithms.
-In a second step, the data is scanned to generate information on the feasibility and risk of a flight.
+The Unisphere Smart 4D Trajectory includes pilot know-how transferred into automated evaluation algorithms.
+In the second step, the data is scanned to generate information on the feasibility and risk of a flight.
 Using the computation power of the cloud, Unisphere currently simulates and evaluates about 30.000 trajectories per day with the ability to scale.
-Next, an interface to U-Space Service providers is planned to integrate real-time air traffic data which enables instant in-flight replanning.
+Next, an interface to U-Space Service providers is planned to integrate real-time air traffic data, enabling instant in-flight replanning.

-The Unisphere Flight Management Platform is commercial aviation know-how transferred into software.
-The integrated Smart 4D Trajectory is a key technology to automate the operation of drones and eVTOLs, reducing the human interaction for every individual flight.
+Unisphere's NOVA Operations Platform is commercial aviation know-how transferred into software.
+The integrated Smart 4D Trajectory is a key technology to automate the operation of BVLOS drones and eVTOLs, reducing the human interaction for every individual flight.